System Observability

 Reliability in distributed systems refers to the ability of the system to consistently function as intended, even in the presence of hardware failures, network partitions, and other unforeseen events.
 To achieve reliability, system designers employ various techniques, such as redundancy, replication, and fault tolerance, to minimize the impact of failures and ensure continuous service availability.

-Highlights: Reliability in Distributed System
+Highlights: Reliability In Distributed System

 **Shift in Landscape**